Falmouth-Games-Academy/comp150-cpd/README.md

 Next time I'll promote this method of working.
 Two principles: **Continuous integration** and **no fear of conflicts**.

+## Week 11 (23rd Apr 2018) (195 words)
+I had a decently productive and well-managed week!
+This is thanks to having minimal coursework to do.
+One thing I did in my free time was **write the CPD report in 200-word batches**, using **LifeRPG** to track my progress.
+On top of that, I've been reading the book 'Influence' by Robert Cialdini the past few nights.
+I planned to use it to improve my effectiveness in persuading, but the book takes a primarily market-oriented approach.
+It's still useful, however, for identifying others' persuasion methods and learning to separate my own thoughts from the ideas around me.
+This will be handy in becoming a stronger and consistent person when negotiating with others.

+There is another book that I'm looking to loan once it's available: The 7 Habits of Highly Effective People by Stephen Covey.
+Another includes Directing Games: 101 Tips for Creative Leaders, one of the few game-oriented creative leadership books, by a creative director at Insomniac Games, creators of Spyro.
+I suppress an internal squee.
+Anyway, I'm making it a habit to have earlier nights, using the time to read useful and relevant books, before enduring the rare state of sleep.

 # A retrospect on the game
 What a wild ride this was.
 There are so many takeaway points from this teamworking experience, I couldn't write it down in a way that keeps it brief and concise.
 Actually, let's do that.